ivg1/theHeritageMarket/README.md

 *Project is still in development.*

 (i wrote this entire readme MYSELF, i used the readme from https://github.com/hackclub/hackatime-desktop as inspiration!)
-I SWEAR i didnt use ai here, it doesnt even know what i wrote.
+I SWEAR i didnt use ai here, it doesnt even know what i wrote. i spent an entire car ride perfecting this and you believe its ai :(

 ## Features
 This project has multiple features: